 North Carolina State regulations require that anyone fishing must possess a valid NC fishing license.
-Fishing from campus locations on Lake Ansley Moore is restricted to students, employees and their immediate family members (spouses and dependents only).
+A NC fishing license may be purchased online as well as at Walmart.
+Fishing from campus locations on Lake Ansley C. Moore is restricted to students, employees and their immediate family members (spouses and dependents only).
 Students must have a valid student ID on their person when fishing on campus.